Milbro Model Railways, site logo.

 MillskitbrakecoachFULLRev2

 Illustration H13.
 This is probably a kit-built model using Mills parts, but is very much in the Milbro construction style.
+Assembly may have been by an enthusiast or another commercial supplier.
 Its 1930s construction date is written underneath in pencil.
 For another picture of this vehicle see our section on Mills coaches.

 Notes